NatLibFi/NDL-VuFind2-Vagrant/README.md

 * Run `vagrant up centos` again or manually copy _centos.conf.sample_ to _centos.conf_ and see the file for possible install configuration changes prior to running the VM in full.

 _both_:

-If using Oracle:
-* Put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.

 The default is to run Solr/RecordManager locally, some configuration options still exist (see also _Without local database_):
 * Install both inside the guest VM